akashp1712/summarize-webpage/README.md

     ├──app.py

-What if we want to make our summarize algorithm as service.
-(SAAS startup ???)
+What if we want to make our Algorithm as servable API? (**SAAS startup ???**)
-The app.py is flask module which serves an API that summarize the webpage
+Yes! we can do that, The app.py is flask module which serves an API that summarize the webpage

     # `summarize` method takes webpage url as argument and returns the summarized text as json object
     @app.route('/v1/summarize', methods=['GET'])